 - Total student enrolment of more than 1,000 students

 - Qualified faculty: All faculty members hold a Bachelor of Education and/or a Montessori diploma, as well as other undergraduate degrees

 - Specialty teachers for music, art, computers, French, and physical education

 - Many faculty members have also earned, or are in the process of earning, a Master’s degree, and/or hold specialist designations (e.g.: visual arts, music, mathematics, science, history, special education, and reading)

 - Staff professional development is extensive and ongoing to ensure that staff are always ahead of the curve

 - Modern technology is used on a daily basis to prepare students for success in the global community

 Rotherglen School was founded in 1979 by Mrs. Marie Lanigan with the opening of the Erin Mills Campus.
 In 1988, Mark and Eileen Lanigan opened the Oakville Primary Campus, or the “yellow school.”
 In 1998, they expanded by opening the Oakville Elementary campus on Neyagawa Boulevard, and in 2000, the Meadowvale Elementary Campus opened in the former Gooderham and Worts mansion in Old Meadowvale village.

-2018 marks the 30th anniversary of the Oakville Primary Campus and the 20th anniversary of the Oakville Elementary Campus.
+2018 marked the 30th anniversary of the Oakville Primary Campus and the 20th anniversary of the Oakville Elementary Campus.
 In September 2018 we also celebrated the completion of ambitious construction projects at both of our Elementary Campuses.
 The new additions have added larger new Art and Music rooms, as well as a STEM laboratory and a secondary gymnasium.